Union of the Theatres of Europe: Members and structure

 The operations of the UTE are supported by the "Creative Europe" Programme of the European Union.

 The UTE is headquartered in Bobigny, France.

 Activities

-The work of the UTE includes theatre festivals, workshops, artist exchanges, exhibitions, publications, conferences, theatre co-productions and translation initiatives.
+The UTE presents theatre festivals, exhibitions, workshops, theatre school collaborations. artist exchanges, publications, conferences, colloquiums, theatre co-productions and translation initiatives throughout Europe.
+The Union des Théâtres de l'Europe has over 40 members, 20 of which are major national and municipal theatres from 17 countries.